jpbarbosa/traefik/README.md

 # Lean Traefik config example with Docker Compose

-The monorepo style is for the sake of demonstration.
+The monorepo style is for demonstration purposes.

-Outside this example, use an dedicated repo and local directory to Traefik.
+Outside this example, use a dedicated repo and local directory for Traefik.

 ### Goals